JoseJX/analogue-pocket-patches/README.md

 This patch converts `Wizardry II - Llylgamyn no Isan (J)` to the `.pocket` format.

+It is compatible with the [English translation patch](https://www.romhacking.net/translations/55/).
+Note that the name of the game is incorrect (Wizardry III instead of II, but this is the right patch).
+Also, note that you must use the `switches` option to enable the translation on first startup.

 ROM MD5: `8d0a97cc2c5235656e722b0fb9627504`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/Wizardry2.ips).